 the night time sky in the early 70's, I was interested in a group of faint objects called the Sharpless Catalog.
 As much as I wanted to be able to capture these objects, they were just too faint to show up on the film I was using at the time.

-That all changed when the CCD Camera became available and grew in popularly in the late 1990’s.
-The CCD Camera goes beyond the limits of what film did making it possible to capture these mysterious objects.
+That all changed with CCD imaging.
+The CCD camera goes beyond the limits of film making it possible to capture these mysterious objects.
 The introduction of hydrogen-alpha filters opened the door giving me the ability to image these once uncommon objects that were difficult to shoot.

-The gallery is designed to select criteria that help you find the Sharpless objects you are interesting in.
-I also have information on how I processed my images.
+This gallery is designed to help you find the Sharpless objects you are interested in.
+I also provide information on how I processed my images.

-Today I used ACP Scheduler to continue working on the project.
-The schedule I set up is designed to capture these images in the best conditions in the sky.
+images.
+The schedule I set up is designed to capture these images under the best possible conditions.